 CAS has exhibited, curated and developed programs for venues including:

-- The Venice Architecture Biennale, US Pavilion (Design Action for the Common Good)
+The Venice Architecture Biennale, US Pavilion (Design Action for the Common Good), Venice, Italy

-CAS has have received grants from the Department of State's Bureau of Cultural and Education Affairs, WESTAF, National Endowment for the Arts, California Arts Council, San Francisco Foundation, the San Francisco Arts Commission; the Creative Work Fund; the Arts Commission of San Jose; Puffin Foundation; The Seattle Center Foundation, and the Zellerbach Foundation.
+CAS has have received grants from the Department of State's Bureau of Cultural and Education Affairs, WESTAF, National Endowment for the Arts, California Arts Council, San Francisco Foundation, the San Francisco Arts Commission; the Creative Work Fund; the Arts Commission of San Jose; Creative Capital, the Rockefeller Foundation and more.